searx/searx/docs/blog/intro-offline.rst

 Development progress
 --------------------

 First, a proposal has been created as a Github issue.
 Then it was moved to the wiki as a design document.
-You can read it here: https://github.com/asciimoo/searx/wiki/Offline-engines
+You can read it here: :wiki:`Offline-engines`.

 In this development step, searx core was prepared to accept and perform offline searches.
 Offline search requests are scheduled together with regular offline requests.